 The Range Rover brand has been in existence since 1978, it is a popular SUV brand on the continent.
 Not only can it drive well in rugged terrain and is great for safaris, it is also a symbol of affluence for motorists.
 The Range Rover Evoque has gained much popularity with the younger customer base, particularly in West Africa.
 Range Rover used Nigerian actress Genevieve Nnaji as the ambassador for the Evoque to increase its appeal to a younger customer base that hadn’t driven a Range Rover before.
 The current ambassador for the brand is TV personality Joselyn Dumas.
 The SUV was introduced on the continent after it was customized to suit the African market with its compact size and an engine compatible with the available quality of fuel.
 The Evoque is a sleek, sporty-looking model that is smaller than other Range Rovers, suitable for city driving, but still copes well off road, an increasingly important factor for cars to sell well in Africa.

-Associated with speed, affluence and wealth, Porsche is gaining popularity on the continent, with the SUV Porsche Cayenne being popular particularly in Nigeria and Angola.
-Porsche first opened its showroom in South Africa in 1952 in Johannesburg and Cape Town, and in Luanda, Angola and Victoria Island, Nigeria in 2012 due to consumers’ demand for the Cayenne in particular.
+Associated with speed, affluence, and wealth, Porsche is gaining popularity on the continent, with the SUV Porsche Cayenne being popular, particularly in Nigeria and Angola.
+Porsche first opened its showroom in South Africa in 1952 in Johannesburg and Cape Town, and in Luanda, Angola, and Victoria Island, Nigeria in 2012 due to consumers’ demand for the Cayenne in particular.
 In 2013, Porsche sold 2,000 vehicles in sub-Saharan Africa in the first three quarters.
-The manufacturer is reportedly looking into expanding into Democratic Republic of Congo, Côte d’Ivoire, Ethiopia, Zambia, Tanzania, Gabon and Cameroon.
+The manufacturer is reportedly looking into expanding into the Democratic Republic of Congo, Côte d’Ivoire, Ethiopia, Zambia, Tanzania, Gabon, and Cameroon.

 Bayerische Motoren Werke, better known as BMW, is a popular for its sleek style, urban sophistication and association with wealth.
 BMW is the top selling luxury vehicle in South Africa for the year 2014 for a 5th consecutive year.
 According to the BMW Group, this is attributed to the steady sales of core models such as the BMW 3 Series Sedan, 1 Series hatch, X5 and X3 and to the success of newer models such as the MINI Hatch, BMW X4 and 4 Series Gran Coupé.
 The BMW X3 is the most popular model in Egypt, ranking at number 40 for overall sales in the country.
 In Tanzania, BMW has a 6.8 percent market share, and ranks 7th on the list of to selling cars in the country.